Preparing for Kitten to Come Home and Kitten Acclimation

 - What kind of litter should I use?

-Pellet/paper/non-clumping litter is VITAL for the next few months while the kitten(s) adjust to their new environment.
+Pellet/paper/non-clumping litter is VITAL for the next few months while the kitten(s) adjust to their new environment (see HELPFUL GUIDES above).

 We recommend using pellet/paper/non-clumping litter until the kitten(s) are at least 6 months old.